Izurieru/DatabaseFX/README.md

 Code on connecting your database to a JavaFX application

 Database is included in the database folder.
-Copy the learn folder inside the Database folder and paste it to C:\xampp\mysql\data\
+Copy all the contents of the database folder and paste it to C:\xampp\mysql\data\